What Do Municipal Fire Fighting and Prevention Supervisor Do?

-Is There Going to be Demand for Municipal Fire Fighting and Prevention Supervisors?
+Job Demand for Municipal Fire Fighting and Prevention Supervisors

-There were about 59,100 jobs for Municipal Fire Fighting and Prevention Supervisor in 2016 (in the United States).
+In 2016, there was an estimated number of 59,100 jobs in the United States for Municipal Fire Fighting and Prevention Supervisor.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Municipal Fire Fighting and Prevention Supervisor by 2026.
-There will be an estimated 4,400 positions for Municipal Fire Fighting & Prevention Supervisor per year.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 The states with the most job growth for Municipal Fire Fighting & Prevention Supervisor are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Montana.
 These states have the worst job growth for this type of profession.

-Municipal Fire Fighting & Prevention Supervisor Average Salary
+Salary for a Municipal Fire Fighting & Prevention Supervisor

 Municipal Fire Fighting and Prevention Supervisors who work in California, New Jersey, or New York, make the highest salaries.

-How much do Municipal Fire Fighting and Prevention Supervisors make in different U.S. states?
+How much do Municipal Fire Fighting and Prevention Supervisors make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools & Technology do Municipal Fire Fighting and Prevention Supervisors Use?
+What Tools do Municipal Fire Fighting and Prevention Supervisors Use?